bullfest/kompiler-course/lab5.md

   * The overriding method must have exactly as many parameters as the overridden one.
   * The types of the parameters in the overriding and overridden methods must match exactly (no contravariance allowed).
   * The return type must match exactly (no covariance allowed).
+  * The overriding method must carry the `override` modifier.
 * All expressions typecheck and have the expected type (the returned expression matches the declared return type, for instance).

 Your goal in this assignment is to enforce all the constraints not